ammilam/mac-intro/README.md

 - GCP Alerts/Monitoring Implementation
 - GCP Dashboard Auto Provisioning

-### Usage
+## Before You Begin
+In order to install the example Mac implementation, you must have access to a GCP Project, and either [Cloud Shell](https://cloud.google.com/shell) or [CloudSDK](https://cloud.google.com/sdk/docs/quickstart)

+- This requires that you a google cloud project to work with.
+Google offers a free tier of GCP (one per each Gmail account) that equates to $300 of free resources -> [link to sign up for gcp trial](https://cloud.google.com/free)

+- Since this uses GCP as the cloud provider, you must have Google CloudSDK installed -> [quickstart link](https://cloud.google.com/sdk/docs/quickstart)

+## Getting Started
-To get started, simply fork this repo and clone locally and execute the following:
+To get started, simply fork this repo, clone locally, and execute the following:

 ```bash
 ./setup.sh